 - The Energy Saving Trust has a free home energy check tool on its website that can save some households up to £250 with its personalised advice.

 - Consider using energy-saving light bulbs, which although more expensive than traditional bulbs, they will help you save in the long-term.

 - A water meter might not always be beneficial for you, as it calculates the sewerage pumping costs as well.
 The Consumer Council for Water has a calculator that can tell you if a meter is really worth it.

 - When buying an appliance, always consider energy efficiency as well as cost, features and space.
 An energy efficient appliance could save you a lot in the long-term.

 - If you can, pay your bills by Direct Debit as it takes out the issue of remembering to pay and spreads the cost.
 Also, you can time your Direct Debit dates around when your regular income comes into your account so you can ensure they’re always covered.

 - Always check price comparison websites when looking for or renewing insurance, but always remember that not all companies are listed, including three of the largest: Direct Line, Zurich and Aviva.

-These are just a few of the tips out there which can save you money.
+These are just a few of the money saving tips out there.
 Finding yourself short before payday can be difficult and there are always different options to consider.
-As a one off, and used sensibly, things like payday loans can be an option.
+As a one-off, and used sensibly, things like payday loans can be an option.
 You should never depend on them, but they can be helpful on occasion.
 In the long term, other financial choices are available.

 Do you have any more tips to add?
-What do you think about my tips?
+What do you think about my money saving tips?